-Outcomes:
+Our Outcomes:

-The Shropshire Health and Wellbeing Board asks all partners to work to the following outcomes and principles.
+All Shropshire Health and Wellbeing partners will work to the following outcomes and principles.
 The outcomes are based on the Public Health Outcomes Framework.
 They are high level outcomes that will allow partners to consider how they can have an impact upon improvements to health and wellbeing:

-- 1) Reduce health inequalities: Reducing inequalities across health and care must be at the core of everything that we do.
+- 1) Reduce health inequalities: must be at the core of everything that we do.
 This is not only about ensuring equal access to health and care services, it is about raising the standards of health and wellbeing particularly for the most disadvantaged.
-To do this we need to work with all our partners to address factors such as education, employment and wages, housing and environmental considerations which all have an impact on our health and wellbeing. - 2) Increase healthy life expectancy: expectancy is currently measured in a number of ways; including Life Expectancy and Healthy Life Expectancy.
+To do this we need to work with all our partners to address factors such as education, employment and wages, housing and environmental considerations which all have an impact on our health and wellbeing. - 2) Increase healthy life expectancy: Life expectancy is currently measured in a number of ways; including Life Expectancy and Healthy Life Expectancy.
 Measuring healthy life expectancy adds a quality of life understanding.
 According to the Office of National Statistics, Healthy Life Expectancy estimates lifetime spent in "Very good" or "Good" health based on how individuals perceive their general health.
 And while our overall life expectancy has risen significantly over recent decades, the difference between living in good health and living in less good health is broadening.
 In Shropshire the difference between healthy life expectancy and life expectancy for men is 15 years and for women it is 18 years.
-What we need to do to improve the quality of life as we age is ensure that we live well at all stages of life - start well, live well, age well.
-We request that all partners consider how we support our population to achieve and maintain good health and wellbeing through healthy lifestyles, maintaining good mental health and wellbeing, and accessing appropriate services when needed at all stages.
+To improve quality of life as we age we need to ensure that we live well at all stages of life - start well, live well, age well.
+We request that all partners consider how we support our population to achieve and maintain good health and wellbeing through healthy lifestyles, health maintaining good mental wellbeing, and accessing appropriate services when needed at all stages.